Escala (group): Victoria Lyon

 Lyon plays violin.
 She is the great-great-granddaughter of the Swedish opera singer Jenny Lind, went to Wells Cathedral School and graduated from the Royal College of Music before joining the Royal Philharmonic Orchestra where she was the youngest member.
 She has toured with Simply Red, and performed with Jeff Wayne on his War of the Worlds Tour in 2006.
 She has also performed with the City of Birmingham Symphony Orchestra and the Philharmonia.

 Honor Watson

-Watson enjoys performing internationally as a violinist of electric string quartet, Escala, which she became a member of in January 2012.
+Watson enjoys performing internationally as a violinist of electric string quartet Escala, which she became a member of in January 2012.

 An experienced performer, Honor has also recorded, performed and toured with many artists.
 Most recently, Mark Ronson, Ariana Grande, Miley Cyrus, Michael Bublé, Jess Glynne, Ellie Goulding, Pink Floyd, The Sex Pistols, Seal, Elbow, Bastille, Sam Smith, Tom Odell, Beverley Knight, Paloma Faith, Dermot Kennedy, Sarah Connor, Roger Sanchez, Jessie J, Diversity, Bryn Terfel, Michael Ball, Alfie Boe, James McCartney, Jason Donovan, Alexander Armstrong and Ronan Keating.

 Helen Nash

-Helen Nash plays the cello, she comes from Cornwall, and studied cello at the Royal Welsh College of Music and Drama.
+Helen Nash plays the cello, comes from Cornwall, and studied cello at the Royal Welsh College of Music and Drama.

 She has appeared at Kensington Palace, The Royal Albert Hall, O2 arena, The Royal Variety Performance 2012 and 2013, and others.